 On joining OIS, all families are assigned to one of our four Houses – Kingfisher, Phantom, João Baptista or Vulpes.
 During the school year, there are numerous House competitions in which students gain points for their Houses.
-We offer a mixture of sporting, artistic and other competitions.
-At the end of the year, the highly-sought House Trophy is awarded.
+We offer a mixture of sporting, artistic, academic and many other competitions.
+At the end of the year, the highly-prized House Trophy is awarded.

 Which House will you be in?

 Named of course after the bird that lives on the river here at our school.
 Seeing a kingfisher is a moment of magic, as a blur of azure and orange flashes by.
 They are rarely seen nowadays as the river has changed, but occasionally the observant individual will be rewarded.
 Kingfisher students, on the other hand, are everywhere in our House competitions!